Lokeshwaranramu/nettykafka/README.md

 *> bin/zookeeper-server-start.sh config/zookeeper.properties
 *> bin/kafka-server-start.sh config/server.properties

 Program given in this repository is used to get the time delay 10 seconds from the system as nanoseconds.
-These nanoseconds value are taken by the Netty server.fka queue.
+These nanoseconds value are taken by the Netty server.
+The Encode and Decoder in the Codec folder is used to transfer the time from client to server as json object.